hyperledger/besu-docs/docs/Tutorials/Privacy/Configuring-Multi-Tenancy.md

 !!! note

     [`--rpc-http-authentication-jwt-public-key-file`](../../Reference/CLI/CLI-Syntax.md#rpc-http-authentication-jwt-public-key-file)
-    is only required when using [JWT public key authentication].
+    is only required when using [JSON Web Token (JWT) public key authentication].
 If using [username and password authentication], use
     [`--rpc-http-authentication-credentials-file`](../../Reference/CLI/CLI-Syntax.md#rpc-http-authentication-credentials-file)
     instead.